 The majority of our customers repay their pawn loans and pick up their merchandise.
 If a customer chooses not to repay the pawn loan, the merchandise/collateral for the loan is forfeited.
 We will also purchase items of value if you do not want to get a pawn loan.

-We base pawn loan amounts on the value of your item—its current appraised value, its current condition, what it sells for used and our ability to sell the item.
+We base pawn loan amounts on the value of your item—its current appraised value, its current condition, what it sells for used, and our ability to sell the item.
 We use all the research tools we have at our disposal to determine an item’s value and get you the most money we can.
-The appraisal process varies depending on the type of item—for example, jewelry is evaluated differently than a DVD player.
+The appraisal process varies depending on the type of item—for example, jewelry is evaluated differently than a game system.
 We strive to offer you the most cash possible for your item.